Denis Murphy (Cork hurler): Inter-provincial

 Murphy was first chosen on the Munster inter-provincial team in 1964.
 It was the first of four successive years on the team, however, it was also the first of two consecutive defeats by arch rivals Leinster in the decider.

-In 1966 Murphy captured his first Railway Cup medal following a narrow 3–13 to 3–11 defeat of Leinster.
+In 1966, Murphy captured his first Railway Cup medal following a narrow 3–13 to 3–11 defeat of Leinster.

 After being beaten in the decider again in 1967, Murphy failed to make the team in 1968.
 He was included at left corner-back the following year as Munster faced Connacht.
 A 2–9 apiece draw was followed by a 3–13 to 4–4 victory.
 It was Murphy's second Railway Cup medal.

 Cork selector

-In 1976 Murphy was included on the Cork senior hurling management team as a selector.
+In 1976, Murphy was included on the Cork senior hurling management team as a selector.
 It was a successful year as Cork secured a second consecutive Munster crown following a 3–15 to 4–5 defeat of Limerick.
-On 5 September 1976 Cork faced Wexford in the All-Ireland decider.
-"The Yellowbellies" got off to a great start and were 2–2 to no score ahead after just six minutes.
+On 5 September 1976, Cork faced Wexford in the All-Ireland decider.
+Wexford got off to a great start and were 2–2 to no score ahead after just six minutes.
 Wexford had a two-point lead with ten minutes to go, however, three points from Jimmy Barry-Murphy, two from Pat Moylan and a kicked effort from Ray Cummins gave Cork a 2–21 to 4–11 victory.

 Cork faced Clare in the Munster decider in 1977, however, Murphy's side won by 4–15 to 4–10.
 The subsequent All-Ireland final on 4 September 1977 was a repeat of the previous year, with Wexford providing the opposition once again.
 Martin Coleman brought off a match-winning save from Christy Keogh to foil the Wexford comeback in the dying seconds and a 1–17 to 3–8 victory gave Cork a second successive All-Ireland title.

 In 1978 Murphy was still a key member of the selection team as Cork secured a fourth successive Munster title following a 0–13 to 0–11 defeat of Clare in a dour provincial decider.
 This victory paved the way for Cork to take on Kilkenny in the subsequent All-Ireland final.
 The game, however, was not the classic that many expected.
 Cork were never really troubled over the course of the seventy minutes and a Jimmy Barry-Murphy goal helped the team to a 1–15 to 2–8 victory over their age-old rivals.
 This victory gave Cork a third All-Ireland title in succession.

 The following year Cork secured a fifth consecutive provincial title following a 2–14 to 0–9 defeat of Limerick, however, the team was later defeated by Galway in the All-Ireland semi-final.